 Our Smartrewards program offers discounts at more than a hundred different retailers.

 And there you have it.
-You could potentially grab some discounted Smartrewards eGift cards and a few savvy Black Friday purchases.*
+You could potentially stack your savings through discounted Smartrewards eGift cards and a few savvy Black Friday purchases.

 Discover the benefits available to you – log into your online salary packaging account here.